The Pipeline

 ...

-will send you an email as soon as the report is finished (or the program encountered an error)
+will send you an email as soon as the test is finished (or the program encountered an error)

 The defaults dictionary can contain default settings for experiment analysis parameters (see State Parameters), e.g.: